This post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases.

 Before there was the film “Snow White And The Seven Dwarfs”, the original Brothers Grimm version had their own version in the 1812 collection of stories, Grimms’ Fairy Tales.

-In the original story, the dwarfs didn’t even have names.
+In that German fairy tale, the original 7 dwarfs didn’t even have names.
 It wasn’t until 100 years later when Winthrop Ames turned the original fairy tale into a Broadway play in New York.
 Even then, the dwarfs had different names.

 According to Wikipedia, in the Broadway show they had the names Blick, Flick, Glick, Snick, Plick, Whick and Quee.
 Crazy, right?
 Luckily, Walt didn’t go with these prior versions of Snow White and the dwarfs finally got the names we know and love with Disney’s Snow White movie.